Self-guided Sightseeing Tour #2 in Erfurt, Germany

 Show sight on map

-The Neue Mühle is a technical museum located on the Schlösserbrücke in Erfurt, the capital of Thuringia.
+The Neue Mühle is a technical museum on the Schlösserbrücke in Erfurt, Thuringia.
 It is located on a tributary of the small river Gera, which operates the mill's hydroelectric power plant.
-It contains a flour mill with an undershot Zuppinger water wheel and is the last working mill of what used to be 60 in the city.
+It contains a grain mill with an undershot Zuppinger water wheel and is the last functioning mill of 60 in the city.
 It has borne its name as the "New Mill" since its reconstruction after the fire of 1735.
-Particularly interesting is the preserved flow of material over all floors by means of the belt bucket elevator.
-In addition to a grinding mill, there are also historic roller mills, several plan classifiers and a mill brake elevator.
+Particularly interesting is the preserved material flow over all floors by means of a belt bucket elevator.
+In addition to a milling process, historic roller mills, several plansifters and a mill brake elevator can be seen.

 Wikipedia: Neue Mühle (Erfurt) (DE)